 Topic: Regulatory Ethics | Course format: Live seminars; Online self-study; Live webcast; On-demand webcast

 A CPA is challenged in today’s work world to not only serve his/her client or employer but also to protect the public interest by ensuring that there is transparency in financial reporting or there is fair administration of the tax laws.
 In balancing the two interests, a CPA may find him or herself in an ethical dilemma.
-This course covers not only basic ethical frameworks, but also specific rules from the Virginia Administrative Code and Regulations and the AICPA Code of Professional Conduct governing CPA practice and responsibilities.
+This course covers not only basic ethical frameworks, but also specific rules from the Virginia Statutes and Administrative Code as well as the AICPA Code of Professional Conduct governing CPA practice and responsibilities.
 To illustrate these rules, this course will examine a number of real-life case studies.
-Course is designed to be presented as a live seminar, on-demand, online self-study, or live webcast.

 American CPE